Severino on the Trump Cabinet - December 30th, Hour 3

 Right.

-So yeah, that is so important too when we talk about today's youth and all of the things that they are up against, then we should be protecting them and and considering all ways that we can protect them.
+So yeah, that is so important, too, when we talk about today's youth and all of the things that they are up against.

-But challenging.
+But challenging, but challenging.

 Yeah, they're looking great.

-I think his nominees um they're gonna get some tough questions, some more than others, but I think they're gonna all get through the the president has the will of the people behind him.
+I think his nominees, they're going to get some tough questions, some more than others, but I think they're going to all get through.

 So he has to get his nominees through.

-Um that I I really don't see too much rough sailing ahead.
+There is a Republican Congress that I really don't see too much rough sailing ahead.

-We want health, you know.
+We want health.

 And if we're not healthy to enjoy it, there's something seriously wrong.

-And RFK Juniors has shown a spotlight on that.
+has shown a spotlight on that.

-So the the Maha side of things, I think we're really excited about at the Heritage Foundation, which has hosted a summit with Callie Means with Dr. Redfield from CDC.
+So the Maha side of things, I think we're really excited about at the Heritage Foundation.

-Um it's been phenomenal.
+It's been phenomenal.

-He's able to bring working class people, he's inter well we've been willing to bring young people who are interested in health all together in this moment because they've been forgotten and and those days seem to be coming to an end.
+We've been willing to bring young people who are interested in health all together in this moment because they've been forgotten.

 Yeah, it's fascinating to see the teams that he's putting together and what they're going to be responsible for.

-I mean, he must have really learned from those four first four years, and in some ways, I almost feel like we needed that time in between because he's really got it together, it seems like this time.
+And in some ways, I almost feel like we needed that time in between because he's really got it together, it seems like this time.

-He really I mean, these are things that were unheard of before.
+He really, I mean, these are things that were unheard of before.

-Um, these are areas that we've never really focused on before and as you said should have and these are our issues as well.
+These are areas that we have never really focused on before, and as you said, should have.

 I hate to say it because we went through a lot in the last four years with the economy and the security of this nation.

-This is his last term, and he's going to make the most of it.
+And he's going to make the most of it.

 A lot of people cut tail and ran after January 6th.